Subscribe to the Blog with or | Post Updated: September 14th, 2016 | 1st Posted: May 15, 2014

 The current BBC main logo and identity

-This is Part 13 of the Logo Design Round-Up series.
-This ongoing series showcases a collection of logos and brand marks, self submitted by a bunch of freelance designers and creative folk in many creative areas.
-These designers use the logos to sell, promote, brand and market their various skills.
+This is Part 13 of the Logo Design Round-Up series, ongoing collection of logos and brand marks, self submitted by a bunch of freelance designers, in many creative areas.

 If you want to be part of this logo design series, then details can be found at the bottom of this post.